 The hens are typically the most laid back of the bunch and the least known to cause any trouble.

 The Rhode Island Red rooster, on the other hand, can be the exact opposite, displaying aggression toward chickens and people alike.
 When selecting roosters, make it a point to choose the least aggressive of the group.

 RI Red chickens have gotten a bad reputation over the years thanks to overly aggressive roosters.

-Of course, this doesn’t necessarily mean all roosters will be hostile towards you and other birds.
+Of course, this doesn’t necessarily mean all roosters will be hostile toward you and other birds.
 You can still get lucky and land one that’s calm and docile.

 How Many Eggs Does a Rhode Island Red Lay a Day?

 Egg-laying is among the areas that Rhode Islands excel at; it’s hard to find any fowl that can surpass them in this department.